-Gull numbers remained relatively low during supplementation, with the exception of a notable increase in 2014 and 2015, in the Yakima Basin and the focus of study has shifted towards American White Pelicans, management of hot spots of predation, and surveys of PIT tags where mortality can be linked to predation.
-Pelican numbers remained high in the Yakima River during 2015.
+Gull numbers have remained relatively low during supplementation in the Yakima Basin, with the exception of a notable increase in 2014 and 2015 followed by low numbers again in 2016.
+The focus of study has shifted towards American White Pelicans, management of hot spots of predation, and surveys of expelled PIT tags where mortality can be linked to predation.
+Pelican numbers remained high in the Yakima River during 2016.
 Although Double Crested Cormorant numbers have remained relatively low and consistent through the years, there is a concern that the new culling program in the lower Columbia River could displace birds to other areas.
-The YKFP with therefore continue to monitor this species.
+The YKFP will therefore continue to monitor this species.
 Contrary to what was previously thought, PIT tag recoveries at Badger Island and the Chandler Juvenile bypass show that pelicans may be targeting juvenile salmonids in the Yakima River.